ESSS/alfasim-sdk/docs/source/plugins/01_quick_start.rst

 ---------------------

 With :file:`myplugin.hmplugin` file, it is now possible to install it on |alfasim| application.
-From the menu bar select the `Plugin Manager` option, as illustrated in the figure below:
+At the menu bar select the `Plugin Manager` option, as illustrated in the figure below:

 .. image:: /_static/images/quick_start/menu_bar.png

-In the `Plugin Manager` windows, install :file:`myplugin.hmplugin` file plugin.
+In the `Plugin Manager` window, install :file:`myplugin.hmplugin` file plugin.

 .. image:: /_static/images/quick_start/plugin_manager_empty.png

-By clicking on the plugin name, it is possible to visualize the content from the :file:`README.md` file.
+By clicking on the plugin name, it is possible to visualize the content of the :file:`README.md` file.

 .. image:: /_static/images/quick_start/plugin_manager_with_plugin.png

-Restart the application and check the recently installed plugin available over the :guilabel:`Tree`.
+Restart the application and check the recently installed plugin available at the :guilabel:`Tree`.

 .. image:: /_static/images/quick_start/tree_with_plugin.png